 - David Lynch, in his film version of Dune, depicts the Voice used by the Bene Gesserit to control minds in this way.
 It gets especially creepy when Alia does it, being not yet 7 years old at the time.

-- The Angel of Death in Hellboy II.
+- The Angel of Death in Hellboy II: The Golden Army.
 Interestingly, one of its voices sounds a lot like The Faun, both of whom were played by Doug Jones.

-- Tia Dalma/Calypso in Pirates of the Caribbean: At World's End.
+- Tia Dalma in Pirates of the Caribbean: At World's End has this voice when she turns into Calypso.

 - Paranormal Activity: A mockumentary, Blair Witch-like movie about a guy, Micah, who videotapes his girlfriend, Katie, as she is repeatedly tormented by a vicious unseen "demon" that has haunted her since her childhood.
 The attacks get progressively worse until the demon drags her from her bed and bites her.
 Right after the incident, she hysterically pleads to get out of the house.
 When making preparations for leaving, Micah finds Katie in bed, noticeably calm and wishing to stay despite her earlier pleas.
 When Micah leaves the room in confusion, Katie (in one of the scariest moments in the movie) whispers "I think we'll be OK now", her voice layered with a chilling undertone, and then smiles eerily, suggesting she has been possessed by the demon.
 This is boosted by the fact that they die that very night, or Micah anyway.